While the major browsers rely entirely on artificial intelligence, the developers at Vivaldi want to take a completely different approach.

 Vivaldi Technologies wants to rely on human intelligence with the browser and equip users with practical tools.
 “The entire industry is trying to solve the wrong problem.
 They’re building assistants that filter what you see and what you don’t see,” says Jon von Tetzchner, CEO of Vivaldi Technologies.

-- Smarter pinned tabs with domain restriction: Pinned tabs now enforce domain boundaries, your email tab stays with email, your project tool stays with project.
+- Smarter pinned tabs with domain restriction: Pinned tabs now enforce domain boundaries; your email tab stays with email, your project tool stays with the project.
 No more accidental navigation messing up your pinned tab settings.

 - Cross-window email access: Vivaldi’s built-in email client now works in all browser windows and workspaces.
 Email becomes a true part of the browser and is always available without having to switch between windows.